oresat/oresat-linux/docs/repos.rst

 distance WiFi.
 This is apart of the OreSat Live payload mission.

 - `oresat-dxwifi-hardware`_ Hardware design for the OreSat Live board.
-- `oresat-dxwifi-software`_  The dxwifi application.
+- `oresat-dxwifi-software`_  The DxWiFi application.
 - `oresat-libdxwifi`_  Library for OreSat's 2.4GHz WiFi transmission system.

 CFC (Cirrus Flux Camera) Board